thomergil/prusa-mmu2s/README.md

 >
 > If that does not help, **move the power cables on the board one pair to the right** so they're connected to the middle two terminal screw connectors.

+### Learn to understand what the MMU2S buttons do

+The [MMU2S handbook](https://help.prusa3d.com/downloads/mmu2/handbook) inexplicably does **not** explain what the buttons do.
+This [handy cheat sheet](https://forum.prusa3d.com/wp-content/uploads/2022/01/Cheat-Sheet.pdf) (as discussed [in this forum thread](https://forum.prusa3d.com/forum/original-prusa-i3-mmu2s-mmu2-hardware-firmware-and-software-help/mmu2s-what-do-the-buttons-do/)) explains it.
+Most importantly: the middle button tries to see if what you did solved the problem; the right button then proceeds the print.

 ### Don't overtighten the idler screws on the MMU2S

 Screws should be tight, right?
 No, not the idler screws.
 As noted on the [MMU2S Setup and Inspection](https://help.prusa3d.com/ja/article/mmu2s-setup-and-inspection_2233) page, the tops of the MMU2S idler screws need to be flush with the cover.